 In recognition and celebration of the lived experiences of Black Americans, we encourage continual learning around anti-racism and support for the pursuit of equity and justice for all.
 Juneteenth provides an opportunity for the CU Boulder community to deepen its understanding of our collective history as a nation.

-Supervisors are encouraged to enable faculty and staff to take time during the workday on June 19 to engage and reflect on this part of American History.
-It is essential for us as a campus to take some time to educate ourselves on the meaning of Juneteenth.
+Supervisors are encouraged to enable faculty and staff to take time to engage and reflect on this part of U.S. history in the coming days and weeks.
 For some, this may mean participating in a virtual event, reading or podcast, or having a conversation with family and friends.

 The University Libraries have curated resources to help our community understand the importance, relevance and history of Juneteenth.
 Learn more and access the University Libraries Juneteenth resources.